 May 9 - Jupiter at Opposition The giant planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
 It will be brighter than any other time of the year and will be visible all night long.
 This is the best time to view and photograph Jupiter and its moons.
 A medium-sized telescope should be able to show you some of the details in Jupiter's cloud bands.
 A good pair of binoculars should allow you to see Jupiter's four largest moons, appearing as bright dots on either side of the planet.

 May 15 - New Moon The Moon will located on the same side of the Earth as the Sun and will not be visible in the night sky.
 This phase occurs at 11:48 UTC.
 This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.

-April 30 - Full Moon The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
-This phase occurs at 00:58 UTC.
-This full moon was known by early Native American tribes as the Full Pink Moon because it marked the appearance of the moss pink, or wild ground phlox, which is one of the first spring flowers.
-This moon has also been known as the Sprouting Grass Moon, the Growing Moon, and the Egg Moon.
-Many coastal tribes called it the Full Fish Moon because this was the time that the shad swam upstream to spawn.
+May 29 - Full Moon The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
+This phase occurs at 14:19 UTC.
+This full moon was known by early Native American tribes as the Full Flower Moon because this was the time of year when spring flowers appeared in abundance.
+This moon has also been known as the Full Corn Planting Moon and the Milk Moon.